The attorneys at GillespieShields practice family, employment, civil, criminal, and immigration law.

 Contact an Attorney

 If you are concerned that your employer may have violated the law when paying your wages, you should consider retaining a qualified employment attorney.
-Schedule a consultation with Christopher Houk today!
+Schedule a consultation today.

-In addition to employment law, the attorneys at Gillespie, Shields, Goldfarb, Taylor and Houk are skilled in family, civil, criminal, probate, and immigration law.
+In addition to employment law, the attorneys at Gillespie, Shields, Goldfarb, and Taylor are skilled in family, civil, criminal, probate, and immigration law.
 They are a fixture of the community and serve the Phoenix and Mesa areas.
 Schedule your consultation today.

 The information contained on this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for legal advice concerning your individual situation.
 We welcome you to contact us via phone, electronic mail, or through this website.
 However, contacting us does not create an attorney-client relationship.
 Please do not send us confidential information until such time as an attorney-client relationship is established.